-4.2 Incumbent's Ownership and Underinvestment
+5.2 Incumbent's Ownership and Underinvestment

 Next, consider the case in which the manager does not own any existing shares in the firm; that is, $\beta = 0$.
-Suppose investments are financed by issuing voting shares; because the incumbent has no shareholding in the firm, there is no possibility of dilution in his control rights and thus, the likelihood of the incumbent retaining control of firm is not affected by the level of investments.
+Suppose investments are financed by issuing voting shares; because the incumbent has no shareholding in the firm, there is no possibility of dilution in his control rights.
+Thus, the likelihood of the incumbent retaining control of firm is unaffected by the firms investment level.
 In fact, the likelihood that the incumbent retains control depends only on his public quality, a_I .
 Thus, the incumbent's objective function is strictly increasing in x.
 Since underinvestment is not an issue, there is no need to allow the incumbent to issue non-voting shares.
 The proposition below formalizes this result.